st-matskevich/local-wake/README.md

 # local-wake

-Lightweight wake word detection that runs locally and suitable for resource-constrained devices like Raspberry Pi.
-Based on feature extraction and time-warping comparison with user-defined support set.
+Lightweight wake word detection that runs locally and is suitable for resource-constrained devices like the Raspberry Pi.
+It requires no model training to support custom wake words and can be fully configured by end users on their devices.
+The system is based on feature extraction combined with time-warping comparison against a user-defined reference set.

 ## Installation
-Prerequisites
+### Prerequisites
 - Python 3.8 or later
 - pip (Python package manager)
 - Audio input device (e.g., microphone)

-Steps
+### Steps
 ```
 # Clone the repository
 git clone https://github.com/st-matskevich/local-wake.git